Welcome to The Buster Foundation Pit Bull Education and Rescue!

 After reviewing your application and meeting with you, we may suggest that a dog of a different age, sex, or temperament will be better suited to your living situation and household.
 For example, we often recommend that homes that already have one dog adopt a new dog of the opposite sex in order to reduce the likelihood of conflict between the two.
 Similarly, we often recommend that households with multiple young children let us recommend the best dog for them, in order to ensure positive interactions between the new dog and the younger members of the family.
 This is particularly important with active, energetic breeds that require the kind of exercise and training that pit bulls do.

-Please understand that because of the regular abuse, neglect, discrimination, and public misperceptions experienced by pit bulls and other bully breed dogs, we are highly selective and thorough in our adoption screening.
-We do not wish to have you disappointed or overwhelmed with your new dog once you've brought them home, nor do we want to put a dog through a stressful transition, only to have them unwanted and returned to us.
+Because of the abuse, neglect, discrimination, and public misperceptions experienced by pit bulls and other bully breed dogs, we are highly selective and thorough in our adoption screening.
+We do not wish to have you disappointed or overwhelmed with your new dog once you’ve brought them home, nor do we want to put a dog through a stressful transition, only to have them unwanted and returned to us.